Learn how to upgrade to QuickBooks Enterprise solutions from Desktop Pro and Premier:

 - And then note the size of the test file in megabytes

 - The next step is to copy the test file from a network location to the system and not the time it takes to copy

 - Now, carry out the calculations to determine the network bandwidth: file size x 8/ copy time

 - Check firewall and AV settings

 - And also check system requirements

 Similar article: How to access QuickBooks desktop remotely?

 Step 2: Installing QuickBooks desktop enterprise

 The user is supposed to install the same version of Enterprise on all computers.
 After that start with the install QuickBooks desktop enterprise software on the server:

-- The very first step is to close all running programs
+- The very first step is to close all running programs, along with antivirus programs

 - And then, double click the file downloaded.
 The user needs to note that if the user ordered the optional backup CD, the user can also install from that